nystudio107/retour/README.md

 ### 1.0.4 -- 2016.04.28

 * [Added] The tables in the Statistics and Redirects pages are now sortable by any column
+* [Improved] Fixed up the localization support for the FieldType
 * [Improved] Minor changes/fixes to the plugin
 * [Improved] Updated the README.md